Changing Course Registration

 Students use the S/NC option for a variety of reasons.
 You may even encourage a student who is concerned about your course to choose this option.
 But most students agree that S/NC allows for exploration of a particular topic without the stress and pressure that a graded evaluation may impart.
 They often do better in S/NC courses simply because they are intrinsically motivated to perform at a consistent and high level.

 N.B.
-If a student has done extraordinarily well in a course taken S/NC, faculty have the option of adding a "distinction" to the "S" grade to indicate the high quality of the work done.
-Academic honors such as magna cum laude and Phi Beta Kappa are awarded on the basis of the number of grades of “A” or “S with distinction” in a student’s record.
+According to Faculty Rules, for students who elected to take the course S/NC, instructors are asked to award a grade of "S with distinction" if the student's academic performance in the course is equivalent to an "A." Academic honors such as magna cum laude and Phi Beta Kappa are awarded on the basis of the number of grades of “A” or “S with distinction” in a student’s record.
 "S with distinction" grades do not appear on the internal record or official transcripts, but rather appear as "S" grades.

 Course Performance Reports (CPR)